In an online project, you manage the entire life of each document in the Translations pane of the memoQ online project window.

 Preparation steps may be automatic: If the online project was created from a template, pre-translation and analysis usually runs automatically after a document is imported.
 To see the settings of the template: Go to the Overview pane, and click the Project settings tab.
 (This tab is available only after the project is launched, and runs on autopilot.)

-Mind the languages: If your group was assigned documents in more than one target languages, you need to assign the documents separately for each target language.
+Mind the languages: If the project has two or more target languages, you need to assign the documents separately for each target language.
 Choose the target language from the Target language drop-down box at the top right.
 Or, choose All languages there, and switch the list to Structure mode.
 Then you'll have a list for each target language.

 Normally, the Translations pane gives you a simple list of documents.
 Even in that list, you find detailed information on the document status, the assignments, the progress, the document versions.
 You can switch the list to Structure mode.
 In the Structure mode, documents are grouped by target language and folder (if complete folders were imported).